santoshryaka/simplecalculator/README.md

 # simplecalculator(python)
--basic calculator
+---basic calculator--

 ## Description about arithmetic operators
 This is a basic Python program that performs simple arithmetic operations:
 - Addition
 - Subtraction
 - Multiplication
 - Division
--It takes two numbers and an operator as input from the user and displays the result.
+- It takes two numbers and an operator as input from the user and displays the result.

 ### Calculator Features
 - Supports `+`, `-`, `*`, `/`